 A team of German engineers may have solved the problem of cleaning solar panels by developing an ultra-thin coating that makes them self-cleaning.
 Solar is the largest source of renewable energy and is growing steadily.
 Among its limits, however, that of scalability: the panels collect dust.
 Cleaning millions of them is terribly difficult and expensive, whether robotic or (worse I feel) manual solutions.
-The new coating developed by the Fraunhofer institutes in Germany it represents a step towards the creation of "ideal" solar panels, capable of cleaning themselves.
+The new coating developed by the Fraunhofer institutes in Germany it represents a step forward towards the creation of "ideal" solar panels, capable of cleaning themselves.

 How does self-cleaning solar panel coating work?